jonnyhoeven/workshop/WORKSHOP.md

 Lens is a Kubernetes IDE that allows you to manage and monitor your clusters, and deploy.

 Recently some features were removed from Open Lens.
 Plugins replacing this functionality aren't yet working properly.
-So for now, it's recommended to use the Mirantis version of Lens.
+So for now, it's recommended to use the Mirantis Free version of Lens.

 - [Lens](https://k8slens.dev/desktop.html) (From Mirantis)
 - [Open Lens](https://flathub.org/apps/dev.k8slens.OpenLens) (Open Source version)